2025 Preakness Stakes Odds & Betting Lines

 The top draw for decades was the winner of the Kentucky Derby who almost always ran in the Preakness.
 That gave the race an automatic air of anticipation.
 Could the winner of the first Triple Crown event have a repeat performance?

 In recent years, because horses don’t race as often as in previous times, the two-week break is no longer considered long enough and not every Derby champion makes the trip to Baltimore anymore.
 That is a negative for the sport.
-Nonetheless, it is still a major attraction, just less so without the Kentucky Derby winner.
+Nonetheless, it is still a major attraction, just less so without the Kentucky Derby winner, as is the case this year as the 2025 Kentucky Derby winner Sovereignty has been ruled out of Preakness Stakes.

 What sets the Triple Crown races apart?

-As mentioned above, not all the Derby champs come to Pimlico in this era for various reasons.
+As mentioned above, not all the Derby champs come to Pimlico in this era for various reasons, as we have seen with Sovereignty not racing in the 2025 Preakness Stakes.
 As to why, the sport has changed.
 Horses, with rare exception, don’t run every two weeks for top races in modern racing.
 Three races in five weeks have always been a lot to ask of a horse.

 With training altered and so much money involved for the top horses, owners and trainers have too much at stake and it is better to pass up a race, even one like the Preakness, rather than have the horse lose its projected value.